Warwickshire League Rules

 20) The home team shall provide some food and refreshment at no cost to the away team after the match (see appendix below).
 In the Summer League if after-match refreshment is not being provided the opposition must be informed in advance.

-21) The home squash team shall provide two new ES approved balls to be used i.e. standard mark double yellow dot unless both players agree otherwise.
+21) The home squash team shall provide two new ESR approved balls to be used i.e. standard mark double yellow dot unless both players agree otherwise.
 In Racketball Division 1 approved “Black” balls will be used.
-In Racketball Divs 2 and below the approved “Blue” ball will be used unless mutually agreed by the individual opponents when alternative approved ball can be used
+Teams will be advised of the ball to be used in lower divisions each year.

-22) Te fixture list will be compiled by the League Secretary and be posted on the WSRA County Website and if possible distributed to team contacts.
+22) The fixture list will be compiled by the League Secretary and be posted on the WSRA County Website.
 In mixed squash all matches are to be played on Mondays.
 A club may apply to have home matches on Tuesday, Wednesday or Thursday for their lowest ranked team when court availability is a problem.
 All division one and two matches must be Mondays.
-All matches are expected to start within 10 minutes of scheduled start time usually 7.15 p.m.
+All matches are expected to start within 10 minutes of scheduled start time usually 7.15p.m.
 If a club has more than two teams in the league then an alternative to a Monday can be chosen for the 3rd and lower teams.
 Ladies and Racketball matches will vary but normally mid-week.

 24) Team make up:-

-- Men’s Legues: Each match will consist of 5 strings, each the best of 5 games.
+• Men’s Leagues: Each match will consist of 5 strings, each the best of 5 games.
 One point will be awarded for each game won and a bonus of 5 points for the team winning 3 or more strings.